Back in 2011, Concord Pet Food & Supplies was just entertaining the notion of e-commerce.

 All the while, Concord Pet Food & Supplies has grown steadily.
-Mutschler opened his first brick-and-mortar location in 1981, and by the turn of the millennium he was pushing 10 stores.
-Today, the company — whose leadership now includes Larry’s children, Lindsay and Larry Jr. — has 30 locations around the Mid-Atlantic.
+Mutschler opened his first brick-and-mortar location in 1981, and by the turn of the millennium, he was pushing 10 stores.
+They’ve even got their own bill counting machines, like the Carnation’s ones (carnation-inc.com/collections/bill-counter-machines) in each store to help manage the amount of revenue they’re creating.
+Today, the company – whose leadership now includes Larry’s children, Lindsay and Larry Jr. – has 30 locations around the Mid-Atlantic.

 But let’s not get too far ahead in the story.
 Rewind back to 2011, when Mutschler told report Pet Business reporter Mark Kalaygian that he was thinking of taking the company online.
 “I’ve been thinking about warehousing, and if I got into a warehouse, I would probably get into online retailing,” Mutschler said.
-“I may even try to get started through a distributor, through drop-shipping.”
+“I may even try to get started through a distributor, through dropshipping the best dropshipping products perhaps.”

 A few years later, that’s exactly what Concord did.
 The company enlisted the services of New Media Retailer to create an online shopping experience that mirrored the in-store shopping experience that Mutschler and his team had spent four decades perfecting.

 Making a move like this isn’t easy for any company of any size.
+Going from a store that serviced the local community to going online where sales can be made all over the world is certainly a challenge.
+However, there are little things that can make the move easier, such as using a Registered Office Address Service to keep your business address in a similar location to still attract local customers.
 In Concord’s case, embracing e-commerce meant getting people to oversee the administration of the online storefront, to market deals and promotions online, and to ensure that the company could meet physically meet the demands created in an online space (e.g. ensuring sufficient stock to fulfill orders online and in-store).

 The work appears to have paid off.
 Dan Sultzbach, Concord’s marketing director, tells New Media Retailer that the company’s Cyber Monday 2018 promotions brought in an additional $20,000 in revenue.
 Those are attractive numbers for any brick-and-mortar retailers, especially considering that’s essentially just one storefront.